 - staying up too late, hitting snooze in the morning

 Self-care is the practice of taking an active role in improving and protecting one’s own well-being and happiness.
-This includes doing the uncomfortable thing(s).
+This includes doing some uncomfortable thing(s).
 Things that are more challenging in the moment but will add value to you in the long run.
 Here are some common examples of quality self-care:

 - listening to an uplifting podcast